Guardiola eyeing future international job

-Pep Guardiola would like to move on to international management at some point, believing a football career is too short not to embrace new challenges.
+Pep Guardiola would like to move from the Premier League to international management at some point, believing a football career is too short not to embrace new challenges.

 The Manchester City manager has enjoyed incredible success at club level, winning 24 major trophies, 14 of those coming at Barcelona, where he lifted the Champions League twice.